nikolaiwarner/eliandnick.com/index.md

 Six-and-a-half year later (a span of time including two bachelors degrees [both in Telecommunications!], a masters degree, three shared apartments, both of our siblings’ weddings, the births of the world’s best niece and nephew, countless cuddles from the best cat on the planet [Sabie Butters...how can you not fall in love with a man who names his cat Sabie Butters?], and several world-class performances with their own bands and other local groups), that love was still going strong!

 > Cut to late July, 2012.
 Eli and Nick are preparing dinner in their Bell Court apartment kitchen.
-The food being prepared is probably something delicious:
+The food being prepared is probably something delicious.
+They are talking:

-> Eli and Nick (sort of simultaneously): Hey...do you think we should get married?
+> Eli and Nick: Hey...do you think we should get married?
 > Both: YES!